It’s time to hit that reset button + focus on the new week (and month) ahead.

 Hold the standing climb for 60 seconds before dropping down to the saddle.
 Hold the seated climb for 45 seconds as your active recovery.

 Add some resistance, 7 or 8 and head back out to the standing climb for 90 seconds.
 Keep breathing through and focus on that form.
 Drop to that saddle and recover for 30 seconds.

 The final set of this hill.
 You are in the HOMESTRETCH!
 Add on that resistance to an 8 or 9 and continuing climbing for 60 seconds before hitting that saddle.
 Last little bit of work in the seated climb, still holding that 8 or 9 resistance for 45 seconds.

 Let it go and drop that resistance to your flat road to recover until the end of the song, about 30 seconds.

-Still on that Trap + House kick but been adding in more variety to cater more genres.
+Still, on that Trap + House kick but been adding more variety to cater more genres.

 Do you like the breakdown of how I use the songs?
 LMK and I will continue to do this and add it previous posts.
 Check them out here!